 Report the FTE on only the percentage of time the special education teachers work specifically with children with disabilities (IDEA) receiving special education and related services.
 When reporting the SEA or LEA data, the data are rounded to the hundredth decimal place.
 For example, a special education teacher who works specifically with children with disabilities for 3 hours per day of a 6-hour school day is counted as 0.50 FTE.
 A special education teacher who works 4 hours per day of a 6-hour school day is counted as 0.67 FTE.
 As another example, if an LEA has two special education teachers who each work with children with disabilities for 4 hours per day of a 6-hour school day, the LEA would report 1.33 FTE (rounding 1.334 to the nearest hundredth decimal place).

-How are teacher FTE reported by qualification status (teacher)?
+How are teacher FTE reported by Qualification Status (Special Education Teacher)?

-FTE is reported as either highly qualified or not highly qualified.
-Report teachers as highly qualified based on whether they meet State standards for the position.
+FTE is reported as either fully certified or not fully certified.
+Report teachers as fully certified based on the following qualifications: